Important ways to recognize and respect your fellow athletes with disabilities while on the race course

 Achilles International is an organization that helps people with disabilities compete in mainstream athletic events.

-As a fellow runner, please be aware of the following guidelines to help support these inspiring athletes and ensure they have a safe and successful race:
+As a fellow runner, please be aware of the following guidelines to help support these athletes and ensure they have a safe and successful race:

 - Be aware of athletes with disabilities on the course and take caution not to swerve or stop suddenly in front of them.
+Pass on the left, leaving enough space between you and them.
+Yell loudly “ON YOUR LEFT” to signal your approach.

-- Never tap a disabled runner on the shoulder, even to congratulate them, as it can lead to a loss of balance and subsequent fall.
+- Never tap a disabled runner on the shoulder, even to congratulate them, as it can lead to a startle, loss of balance and subsequent fall.

 - Be alert and aware that you are sharing the course with athletes who share the same drive, determination, and love of running as you do, but who need an extra degree of mindfulness!